Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 A claim is:

-where p_j is a proposition, a_j is an argument frame, rho_j is a reference set, kappa_j is a record-contingency set, and sigma_j is one of proven, probable, plausible, record_contingent, conflicted, unsupported, or rejected.
+where p_j is a proposition, frame_j is an argument frame, refs_j is an evidence-reference set, contingencies_j is a record-contingency set, and \sigma_j is one of proven, probable, plausible, record_contingent, conflicted, unsupported, rejected, or insufficient_evidence.

 Language, Logic, And Access